Konstantin Nenadović: Life

+Work

-His two-books give the most accurate list of Karađorđe's elders, dukes and princes in the nahijas.
+He authored a two-volume biography of Karađorđe Život i dela velikog Đorđa Petrovića Kara-Đorđa in 1883 and 1884 in Vienna.
+The books give the most accurate list of Karađorđe's elders, dukes and princes in the nahijas.
 For each of them, he recorded the year of birth and death, rank and gave a brief description of their life.
-The book covers the retributions that affected both Serbia and the Ottoman Empire immediately after the peace treaties were signed and long after.
+The books cover the retributions that affected both Serbia and the Ottoman Empire immediately after the peace treaties were signed and long after.